Keon-Jukes/Keon-Jukes/README.md

 ### 💫 Hey Whats up! 👋🏾

 My name is Keon Jukes and I am a hybrid self taught and coding bootcamp graduate software engineer.
-I started my journey right after the pandemic hit by learning Python and Sqlite3 with the help of some books and guides.
+I started my journey right after the pandemic hit by learning Python and Sqlite3 with the help of some books and Udemy courses.
 Once I got good enough to use Python to solve data structures and algorithm problems, an opportunity came up for me to attend Fullstack Academy coding bootcamp.
 I seized the opportunity and as of May 2021 I have officially completed the program learning NERD stack and have gotten proficient at using Javascript.
 I am now ready to begin my software engineering career.

 🔭 I’m currently working on a Electron.js app which will connect people on projects/task which will be mutually beneficial for both the client and the user who post the project/task.
 I envision the final version allowing users to record videos of the projects/task they need completed to verify they are real (unlike craigs list) and then share it out with other users who can choose whether they want to take on the task or not.